Mahsakzn2002/perishable-supplychain-modeling-BSc-thesis/README.md

 Transitioning from a deterministic to a stochastic modeling framework (e.g., uncertain demand).

-Replacing the constant deterioration rate with a nonlinear or time-dependent function to better reflect real-world perishability.
+Replacing the fixed deterioration rate with a nonlinear or time-dependent function to better reflect real-world perishability.

 General improvements in model structure, numerical experimentation, and result visualization.